LA Marathon 2021: Here Are All The Street And Freeway Closures This Weekend

 Echo Park/ Downtown Street Closures

-- Vin Scully Avenue from Dodger Stadium to Sunset Boulevard; Sunset Boulevard from Park Avenue to Figueroa Street; Cesar Chavez Avenue from Bunker Hill to Alameda Street.
+- Vin Scully Ave. from Dodger Stadium to Sunset Blvd; Sunset Blvd. from Park Ave. to Figueroa St.; Cesar Chavez Ave. from Bunker Hill to Alameda St.

-- Broadway from Cesar Chavez Avenue to Alpine Street; Alpine Street from Hill Street to Alameda Street; and Spring Street from College Street to First Street.
+- Broadway from Cesar Chavez Ave. to Alpine St.; Alpine St. from Hill St. to Alameda St.; and Spring Street from College St. to First St..

-- First Street from Hope Street to San Pedro Street; Los Angeles Street from Temple Street to Fifth Street; Fourth Street from Los Angeles Street to Main Street; Main Street from Fifth Street to Temple Street; Third Street from San Pedro Street to Hill Street; and Hill Street from Fourth Street to Temple Street.
+- First St. from Hope St. to San Pedro St.; Los Angeles St. from Temple St. to Fifth St.; Fourth St. from Los Angeles St. to Main St.; Main St. from Fifth St. to Temple St.; Third St. from San Pedro St. to Hill St.; and Hill St. from Fourth St. to Temple St..

-- First Street from San Pedro Street to Hope Street; and Grand Avenue from Cesar Chavez Avenue to Second Street.
+- First St. from San Pedro St. to Hope St.; and Grand Ave. from Cesar Chavez Ave. to Second St..

-- Temple Street from Alameda Street to Glendale Boulevard; Edgeware Road from Temple Street to Boston Street; and Bellevue Avenue from Sunset Boulevard to Glendale Boulevard.
+- Temple St. from Alameda St. to Glendale Blvd; Edgeware Road from Temple St. to Boston St.; and Bellevue Ave. from Sunset Blvd. to Glendale Blvd.

-- Glendale Boulevard from Temple Street to Sunset Boulevard; Sunset Boulevard from Echo Park Avenue to Virgil Avenue.
+- Glendale Blvd. from Temple St. to Sunset Blvd; Sunset Blvd from Echo Park Ave. to Virgil Ave.

 Hollywood/West LA Street Closures

-Hollywood Boulevard from Hillhurst Avenue to La Brea Avenue; and Orange Avenue from Hollywood Boulevard to Sunset Boulevard.
+Hollywood Blvd from Hillhurst Ave. to La Brea Ave.; and Orange Ave. from Hollywood Blvd. to Sunset Blvd.
 The following closures will be in effect from 5 a.m. to 12:45 p.m.:

-- San Vicente Boulevard from Sunset Boulevard to Melrose Avenue; Santa Monica Boulevard from La Cienega Boulevard to Sierra Drive.
+- San Vicente Blvd. from Sunset Blvd. to Melrose Ave.; Santa Monica Blvd. from La Cienega Blvd. to Sierra Drive.

-- Doheny Drive from Nemo Street to Wilshire Boulevard; Burton Way from Robertson Boulevard to Rexford Drive; South Santa Monica Boulevard from Rexford Drive to Moreno Drive; Rodeo Drive from Santa Monica Boulevard to Wilshire Boulevard; and Wilshire Boulevard from Beverly Drive to Santa Monica Boulevard; Santa Monica Boulevard from Wilshire Boulevard to Sepulveda Boulevard; Sepulveda Boulevard from Santa Monica Boulevard to Wilshire Boulevard.
+- Doheny Drive from Nemo Street. to Wilshire Blvd.; Burton Way from Robertson Blvd. to Rexford Drive; South Santa Monica Blvd. from Rexford Drive to Moreno Drive; Rodeo Drive from Santa Monica Blvd. to Wilshire Blvd.; and Wilshire Blvd. from Beverly Drive to Santa Monica Blvd.; Santa Monica Blvd. from Wilshire Blvd. to Sepulveda Blvd.; Sepulveda Blvd. from Santa Monica Blvd. to Wilshire Blvd..

-- Wilshire Boulevard from Sepulveda Boulevard to Barrington Avenue; San Vicente Boulevard from Wilshire Boulevard to Saltair Avenue.
+- Wilshire Blvd. from Sepulveda Blvd. to Barrington Ave.; San Vicente Blvd. from Wilshire Blvd. to Saltair Avenue.

 Freeway Closures